 Are you thinking about residing your home?
-We’d like to share with you the features and advantages of James Hardie’s HardiePlank siding that we think you’ll agree make it the right choice for your new home exterior.
+The pros at Siding & Windows Group would like to share with you the features and advantages of James Hardie’s HardiePlank siding that we think you’ll agree make it the right choice for your new home exterior.

 Hardie siding is the most popular siding choice in the United States, and it’s not hard to understand why.